gsuematsu/Grordle/README.md

 # Grordle
+## Rules
-Player may select length of word to guess
+Player may select length of word to guess.
+Player has 6 guess to correctly guess word.
 "_" indicates letter is not in word.
 "." indicates letter is in word but not in correct place.
 "*" indicates letter is in word and in correct place.